 Making Space Program

-The Making Space program offers up to 20 short-term creative residencies in 2021.
-Each residency includes use of a space for up to 4 weeks and a cash stipend of $1,000 to support the residency and development of projects.
+Each residency includes the use of a space for 1-5 months duration and a small stipend for the resident of $1,000 to support the development of a creative project or idea.